repnz/windbg-cheat-sheet/README.md

 - .NET Internals: https://docs.microsoft.com/en-us/archive/msdn-magazine/2005/may/net-framework-internals-how-the-clr-creates-runtime-objects

-### .NET Internals summary for debugging

-To debug .NET apps, it's important to be familiar with some concepts:

-- AppDomain: An instance of
-- Method Table:
--
 The SOS (Son Of Strike) Windbg extension can be used to debug .NET processes.

 ### Origin of the name